saebekassebil/teoria/README.md

 jake build scales=+blues,+flamenco,-chromatic
 ```

-As you can see, `scales` is just a a comma-seperated list of scale names, prefixed
+As you can see, `scales` is just a comma-separated list of scale names, prefixed
 with either a `+` or a `-` to signify whether they should be included or not.

 Take a look in the `src/scales` directory, if you want to know which scales there is,